 Build a Robust Blogging Foundation to Support Your Content Marketing –

-In order for a blog to be the middle of a robust content marketing plan, you’ll have to confirm that you build your blog on a robust foundation.
+For a blog to be in the middle of a robust content marketing plan, you’ll have to confirm that you build your blog on a robust foundation.

 You’ll need technology resources to support your blogging efforts.
 Blogging should be integrated into your website.
 For many businesses, this translates to ongoing technical support, instead of a couple of minutes of someone’s time when they’re available.

 Know Your Audience –